The Complexity of Proper Homotopy Equivalence of Graphs: Results for surfaces

 \subsection{Surfaces}

 By \textbf{surface} we mean a second countable, Hausdorff, orientable, 2-manifold without boundary.
-A surface is of \emph{finite type} if its fundamental group is finitely generated.
-Two finite-type surfaces are homeomorphic if they have the same number of genus and punctures.
-A surface is of \emph{infinite type} if its fundamental group is not finitely generated.
-The classification of infinite-type surfaces predates, but is in direct analogy with, the classification of infinite graphs up to proper homotopy equivalence.
+Two compact surfaces are homeomorphic if they have the same number of genus.
+The classification of non-compact surfaces predates, but is in direct analogy with, the classification of infinite graphs up to proper homotopy equivalence.
 It is due independently to Ker\'ekj\'art\'o \cite{Kerekjarto} and Richards \cite{Richards}.

 \begin{THM} Two surfaces $\Sigma$ and $\Sigma'$ are homeomorphic exactly when $g(\Sigma)=g(\Sigma')$ and \\$(E(\Sigma),E_{g}(\Sigma)) \simeq (E(\Sigma'),E_{g}(\Sigma'))$. \end{THM}